All the train strike dates in October - and which passengers will be affected

 What if I have a ticket for one of the strike days?

-The RDG says: “Passengers with advance, off-peak or anytime tickets affected by the strikes on 1 October can use their ticket on the day before the booked date, or up to and including 4 October..

-“Passengers can also change their tickets to travel on an alternate date or get a refund if their train is cancelled or rescheduled.

-“For customers booked to travel on 5 October, the same flexibility applies on the day before the strike and they can use their tickets up to and including 7 October.”
+The RDG says passengers booked to travel on 5 October can use their ticket up to and including 7 October, or claim a refund.

 Could there be more strikes?